If you like to work with heavy fabrics – and lots of them – you really need to take a look at the excellent Janome HD3000 Heavy Duty Sewing Machine.

 - Extra high presser foot lift

-Those are the Janome HD3000 Heavy Duty Sewing Machine’s stats, but does it bear up under scrutiny as the best heavy duty sewing machine on the market?
+Does the machine bear up under scrutiny as the best heavy duty sewing machine on the market?

 Seriously Heavy Duty